cloudflare/cloudflare-docs/content/learning-paths/secure-internet-traffic/build-http-policies/data-loss-prevention.md

 {{</tab>}}
 {{</tabs>}}

 Once you have analyzed the flow and magnitude of data from the known sources, you can begin focusing on more specialized or explicit datasets for more generalized sources.
-This might look like inspecting for multiple matching data loss deterministic attributes to all external sources.
-You may want to except sources that are known internal locations where sensitive data is intentionally transferred.
+You may want to allow sources that are known internal locations where sensitive data is intentionally transferred.
 After developing a level of confidence from reviewing the logs and evaluating a rate of false positives for both types of policies, you can feel more confident in experimenting more broadly with data loss prevention policies.